 The poems are bleaker than in Let us go then, you and I, the view of the world more hostile.
 Emptiness seems to pervade the world – “o old / things” – that this book talks about.
 On a literal level the emptiness is visible in the use of white space.

-The book was published in September of 2012 in Leerdam, The Netherlands.
-The edition is limited to 100 numbered and signed copies.
-Each book is personalized with the buyer’s name in the colophon (bookshops and libraries received copies dedicated to the reader in general).
+Published in Leerdam, The Netherlands, 2012.
+The edition was limited to 100 numbered and signed copies.
+Each book was personalized with the buyer’s name in the colophon (bookshops and libraries received copies dedicated to the reader in general).

 Black and white perfect bound paperback, size 4.5 x 6.75 inches, 72 pages.

 You can see more images of the book here.
 This book was shortlisted in the 2013 Artists’ Books of the Moment Award, Art Gallery of York University, Canada.

 Read a review in Dutch by Lise Lotte ten Voorde for Tubelight.